 In the context of Sirenia, it is Aylin Gimenez getting the boot in a tearing hurry.
-Aylin actually stayed longest with the band as female fronts go.
+She actually stayed longest with the band, as female fronts go.
 In the past all leads left after an album or so, stating a variety of reasons.
-Kind of sounds like the infamous divorce excuse in the US called irreconcilable differences.
+This kind of sounds like the infamous divorce excuse in the US called irreconcilable differences.

 Well, we will never know what the truth really is or was, but I do see a pattern.
 Similar things happened with Nightwish, for example.
-Twice actually, once when Tarja Turunen got dismissed and the second time when the band forced Anette Olzon out into the cold.
+Twice actually, once when Tarja Turunen got dismissed, and the second time, when the band forced Anette Olzon out into the cold.
 I am not sure what is wrong with the people skills of some of these guys.
 But hey, this kind of rough treatment seems to be the modus operandi in this genre.

 Now, interestingly Emmanuelle Zoldan – a classically trained session performer – snatched the replacement job, seemingly in a hurry too.
 She worked with Sirenia already for long stretches of her career.
 When not busy with Trail of Tears or Turisas, that is.
 The announcement was made shortly before the band ushered the next and 8th album Dim Days of Dolor to their fan base.